Marcus Gudmann: Kolding IF

 On 2 October 2020, Gudmann joined Danish 1st Division club Kolding IF, signing a one-year contract.
 After a total of 17 appearances throughout the 2020-21 season, Kolding confirmed on 27 May 2021, that Gudmann was one of seven players that would leave the club.

 Esbjerg

 On 30 June 2021, Gudmann moved to Esbjerg fB on a deal until June 2023.
 After a first season, which ended with a relegation to the Danish 2nd Division, the club confirmed on 5 August 2022, that Gudmann's contract had been terminated by mutual agreement.

 AB

 After leaving Esbjerg, Gudmann joined Danish 2nd Division club AB in August 2022.

+HB Køge

+On 8 July 2023, Gudmann moved to Danish 1st Division club HB Køge.
+However, the club did not disclose the length of the contract.
+Gudmann made his debut for Køge on 21 July 2023 against Hillerød.
+In his second game for Køge, against Vendsyssel FF on 28 July 2023, Gudmann scored two goals, helping Køge securing a 3-1 victory.

+Helsingborgs IF

+On January 31, 2025 it was confirmed that Gudmann joined Swedish Superettan club Helsingborgs IF on a deal until June 2028.